 The bright-line period starts on the date you bought the property which is generally the date the property's title is registered with Land Information New Zealand (LINZ) (generally the settlement date) and generally ends when you enter into a binding sale and purchase agreement to sell the property.

-The amount of time within the bright-line period it must be used as your main home depends on when you acquired it (in most cases the date you acquire it is when the sale and purchase agreement to buy it became binding).
+The main home exclusion applies differently depending on when the property was acquired.
+In most cases the date you acquire it is when the sale and purchase agreement to buy it became binding.